-Fluoroquinolone is a powerful type of broad spectrum antibiotic drug used to treat bacterial infections, antibiotic resistant infections, and hospital acquired infections.
-Common hospital acquired infections treated with fluoroquinolone drugs include: hospital acquired pneumonia (nosocomial pneumonia), staph infections, methicillin-resistant S aureus (MRSA) Klebsiella pneumonia, blood stream infections, and urinary tract infections.
+Fluoroquinolone is a powerful type of broad spectrum antibiotic drug widely used to treat bacterial infections, antibiotic resistant infections, and hospital acquired infections.
+Common hospital acquired infections treated with fluoroquinolone (FLQ) drugs include: hospital acquired pneumonia (nosocomial pneumonia), staph infections, methicillin-resistant S aureus (MRSA) Klebsiella pneumonia, blood stream infections, and urinary tract infections.
 Fluoroquinolone antibiotics are commonly used in the United States, but in UK for example, they are highly restricted except for the treatment of patients with cystic fibrosis or Anthrax.
 Only recently has the CDC issued a warning about the unreported side effects that could seriously injure, disable, or kill people taking them.

 If you suffered a debilitating aortic aneurysm or tear in your aortic valve after taking fluoroquinolone, contact us to schedule a case review.
 We’re also investigating cases for nerve damage and neuropathy injuries.
 If you are not diabetic, have taken a fluoroquinolone antibiotic, and now suffer from peripheral neuropathy, contact a fluoroquinolone lawyer at Baron & Budd at 866-508-7081 or contact us online to see if you qualify for a peripheral neuropathy lawsuit.

 Do You Qualify to File an FLQ Side Effect Claim? – 866-508-7081